Sycomore – Nurturing – Earthkeeper of Fruit Trees (Queen of Cups)

 Genus: Ficus – Family: Moraceae

-The ancient sycomore fig is a nurturing spirit that encourages us to think with our heart instead of our head.
-This is a time of trusting our intuition and imagination as we create space to nurture our soul.
+The ancient sycomore tree is a spirit that reminds us to see with our heart instead of our head.
+This is a time of trusting our soul’s intuitive nature to nurture ourselves and those we love.

 Challenge: Close-minded and shut down, unwilling to change.